ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Basic Attention Tokens

-The browser Brave uses Basic Attention Tokens (BATs) to provide the basis for a privacy-preserving rewards scheme {{Brave}}.
+The browser Brave uses Basic Attention Tokens (BATs) to provide the basis for an anonymity-preserving rewards scheme {{Brave}}.
 The BATs are essentially Privacy Pass redemption tokens that are provided by a central Brave server when a client performs some action that triggers a reward event (such as watching an advertisement).
 When the client